Two huts at Stringybark Creek.

 was lying rotting in the creek.
 Recently it has been recovered for

 Story 10, The EK marked gun.

 This new page reports on other Kelly related items.
 The gun was found in a mine shaft at Beechworth 1940's together with three other muzzle loaders and are very old.
 They were probably part of the Kelly sympathizer armourment and dumped as the EK inscription may have become a liability to the owner.
-Also New,

 see a picture of the possible Kelly campfire rocks as they were photographed by a Tolmie working party that visited The Kelly Camp some years later.